hucebot/prescyent/docs/user_guide.md

 This module contains the main Scalers class that initializes, trains and calls the configured scaling methods.
 Depending on the configuration you'll run 0 or n instance of a Scaler from the Scalers class.
-We have Normalization and Standardization as scaling methods.
+We have **Normalization** and **Standardization** as scaling methods.
-Scalers main class and Scaler instances all have their own train method that is called along the predictor's .train method giving a dataloader over the train_trajectories.
+Scalers main class and Scaler instances all have their own train method that is called along the predictor's `.train` method giving a dataloader over the train_trajectories.
 The Scalers method allow to have a feature-wise scaling, instantiating and training scaling methods for given features on given dimensions (note that we are always scaling over the batch and temporal dimensions + the one chosen in the config).
-scale and unscale methods are called in Predictor.predict as a decorator of the function, and inside the LightningModule.predict method that is called at each train_ test_ and val_ epochs during lightning functions so it is seamless for most high end usages.
+`scale` and `unscale` methods are called in `Predictor.predict` as a decorator of the function, and inside the `LightningModule.predict_torch` method that is called at each train_ test_ and val_ epochs during Lightning's functions, so it is seamless for most high end usages.
+Just as the predictor class, Scalers can save and load their trained tensors from disk using pickle.
+Theses methods are also included into the Predictor's load and save methods.

 ## Predictor module